 Times of slumping economic conditions due to an endless pandemic will cause changes in the financial behavior of SME owners.
-Research by Gourinchas et al. (2020) on COVID-19 and the failure of SMEs states that there was an increase in the inability of SMEs to reach 9% without government support.
-Brown & Rocha (2020) noted that the COVID-19 pandemic caused investment in own capital to decline sharply by 60%.
+Research by Gourinchas et al. (Pierre-Olivier Gourinchas et al., 2020) on COVID-19 and the failure of SMEs states that there was an increase in the inability of SMEs to reach 9% without government support.
+Brown & Rocha (Brown & Rocha, 2020) noted that the COVID-19 pandemic caused investment in own capital to decline sharply by 60%.
 This decline was mainly in the newly established SMEs.
-The results of research Juergensen et al. (2020) also found that the COVID-19 pandemic caused SMEs to face supply and consumer demand problems.
+The results of research Juergensen et al. (Juergensen et al., 2020) also found that the COVID-19 pandemic caused SMEs to face supply and consumer demand problems.

 One of the considerations for overcoming the negative impact of COVID-19 on SME finances is the SME owners' financial behavior.
 Behavioral finance combines psychological and financial elements to understand how individuals and markets respond to various situations (Kahneman & Tversky, 1974).
 Behavioral financial research has increased both in the capital market and in SMEs.
-Several studies have developed behavioral theories of finance in SMEs, such as (Hoque, 2017; Kitigin, 2017; Naomi et al., 2018; Petrík & Sedliačiková, 2017; Pratono, 2018; Purwidianti et al., 2022; Purwidianti & Tubastuvi, 2019; Raveendra et al., 2018).
+Several studies have developed behavioral theories of finance in SMEs, such as (Hoque, 2017 Kitigin, 2017 Naomi et al., 2018 Petrík & Sedliačiková, 2017 Pratono, 2018 Purwidianti et al., 2022 Purwidianti & Tubastuvi, 2019; Raveendra et al., 2018).

 The results of research on the financial behavior of SMEs revealed that financial behavior would influence the company's financial decisions (A. Wong et al., 2018).
+The right financial decisions greatly influence company value (Andriyani et al., 2022).
 Individuals often behave irrationally when making financial decisions because of influenced psychological factors.
 It will lead to biased decision-making because the influence of individual tastes exceeds rational considerations.
-Safaie et al., (2024) mentions the importance of behavioral bias in making investment decisions.
+Safaie et al. (2024) mention the importance of behavioral bias in making investment decisions.
 Managers often make decisions influenced by behavioral biases because they relate to service satisfaction for their clients.
 Several research results have proven behavioral finance's influence on funding and investment financial decisions.
-Research by Suyati & Ratnawati (2023) and Hidayati et al. (2018) found evidence of the influence of behavioral finance on debt decisions.
-Research results in Adil et al. (2022); Almansour et al. (2023); Goswami et al. (2016) have shown empirical evidence that behavioral bias factors can affect investment decision-making.
+Research by Suyati and Ratnawati (Suyati & Ratnawati, 2023) and Hidayati et al. (Hidayati et al., 2018) found evidence of the influence of behavioral finance on debt decisions.
+Research results in Adil et al., (Adil et al., 2022), Almansour et al. (Almansour et al., 2023), Goswami et al. (Goswami et al., 2022), Irfan et al. (Irfan et al., 2023), Kartini & Nahda (Kartini & Nahda, 2021), Lather et al. (Lather et al., 2020) and Thaker et al. (Thaker et al., 2016) have shown empirical evidence that behavioral bias factors can affect investment decision-making.
 The researchers also identified these factors as causing less than optimal decision-making.